top of page

 I'd to do 60hrs work placement in a gym during the course.
 I helped out with the cleaning and sweeping.
 They offered me free lunch each day I was there.
 I was grateful because technically they didn't have to pay me at all.
 It did help my motivation where I'd have all the chores done before my meal.
 All my hours work just to fund my food; that's what you call a subsistence wage!

 I used to be very disorganised and didn’t have my study completed in time for the leaving cert exams.
 I might have tried to do too many subjects and I never really scheduled my study.
 I left a lot of chapters until the week of the exams and of course I became too fatigued and burnt out to get it finished.
 Maths is a very tricky subject to fall behind in because it's harder to know how long it will take to learn the methods of the remaining chapters compared to the simple case of seeing how many pages are left in a biology book.
 It consumed a week of study before the exams just to get my head around the probability section.
 Complacency crept in where I focused more on learning the material without being sufficiently exam-oriented.
 I took a few liberties studying extra poets and doing optional geography chapters.
 I didn't get all of the syllabus completed and some of my coursework was completed but not fully revised.
 I thought I'd have enough time studying after each exam and forgot about the added stress of exam week.
 At the beginning of the year I never envisioned timing to be a problem but I left it too late to cram in the weeks beforehand.
 I didn't attend school in the month before the exams in order to study from home.
 I thought that would be enough time to race ahead.
 Maybe if I'd two months to myself then I might have been able to at least get the bulk of my revision finished and pass everything adequately even if I wasn't going to get A's or B's.
 Furthermore the cramming left me totally fatigued by the time of the exams and I might have been better off omitting parts of my study and taking a rest beforehand.
 You might do better in an exam by half-knowing the material rather than turn up sleepy and clumsy!
 It's fine to be tired while doing tick-the-box questions but writing essays requires a lot of mental energy.
 I remember giving up questions in my paper 2 English exam out of sheer apathy and demotivation even though I would have recalled the information much easier if I were only more alert.
 The exhaustion made me forget much of my learning.
 In retrospect I should've hastened my study to get more of it completed but at the time I took too much of a risk and didn't want to compromise my grades for college entrance.
 I went to a revision school in my last year where the course is taught from the beginning again.
 This might have confused me a small bit because I was doing three extra subjects.
 I should've studied ahead while we were going over my previous year's syllabus and I may have been slightly complacent.
 Perhaps I also should've studied for a few weeks during the previous summer holidays to free up time so that I could have taken more breaks in the months leading up to the exams.
+During 4th year I sometimes sat a half-day on Wednesdays to catch up on other subjects at home.
+I had PE on Wednesday afternoons where I occasionally did a sprint in the gym instead to save time.
+I studied geography as a distance course in 4th year and then as a classroom subject in 5th year.
+Hence I'd a bit of leeway to take some time off school in 4th year.
+There were two other classes on Wednesday afternoons that were relaxed where I sometimes had to skip.
+This made the school week look shorter in spite of a heavy study routine.
 Very rarely I'd take a few days off school during both my leaving cert years to catch-up on different subjects.
 I never felt comfortable extending the home-study in case I missed out on a lot of new material in class.
 Perhaps given my own personal timing difficulties I should've taken slightly more risks with self-study weekdays.
 I didn't relax enough on weekends and the stress only got to me at the end of the year.
 I used to run a lot in order to refocus but I wasn't able to get in enough sleep for recovery.
 Hence I was physically wrecked during the weeks before the exams too.
 Not resting meant I didn't have time to plan my study and instead just dug right into it.
 I was often thinking of one day ahead or a week at most.
 I cared so much about studying my science books that ironically by the end of it I didn't actually care much about exams.
 I really liked the subjects I studied but maybe I forced myself to work harder at them without loving each subject.
 Hence some of what I studied didn't fully sink in when I never thought of them in my spare time outside of study.
 For example people can learn a language by conversing in the language outside of class.
 Doing diverse leaving cert subjects made it easier to switch subjects in short intervals for homework when I needed to unwind.

 I got a D3 in Maths which means I must of aced paper 1 as I never sat paper 2.
 I got an E in Irish as the examiner didn’t appreciate my attempt at a mixed language in the oral exam.
 I got a B3 in English as I was rushing and not paying attention so I probably answered the wrong questions.
 I'd learned off so many idioms and complex English words in the months beforehand that I might have exhausted my subconscious.
 In ordinary level French I got a B2 which was quite the achievement considering I gave up the subject 6 months earlier.
 I probably should have studied it at pass level from the very beginning to have saved time.
 With geography I got a B3 as I never revised any of the early chapters and was mostly relying on general knowledge.
 I skipped applied maths, chemistry, biology and physics.
 But I never actually got around to doing it again as I was busy with other things.
 I was also worried that if I failed many exams that it could undermine a possible attempt to re-apply to universities in England and Scotland where entrance is often based on interviews and past results rather than just your current exams.
 It just so happened that the grinds school I was attending had offered a 3 year LC course and I could have pretended I was doing that all along!
 So technically I didn’t fail my exams simply because I didn’t actually sit them!
 I could have taken a break from my exams and sat the last few exams yet I was exhausted for weeks afterwards.
 I didn't immediately know how I wanted to pursue university education but that I desperately needed a change of lifestyle.
 I didn't actually do the mock exams either in the months beforehand so I was well used to saying I was too sick to sit them!
 Failed university interviews eventually gave me more resistance to overcoming a failing leaving cert.
 In fact the failed leaving cert exams also made me more resilient to later bouts of mental illness and helped me to control my anger on other issues.
 I didn't even feel much stress by the end of my leaving cert where there was only a bit of apathy.
 Skipping exams might not be advisable to others but I made the decision based on my own individual circumstances.
 Perhaps I needed a gap year to meditate anyway!

 I'd originally intended to repeat by studying myself and maybe do other subjects to pass the time.
 Multitasking new subjects could reduce the boredom of redoing the same courses.
 I considered doing A-levels to retry applying to universities in England but I became uncertain because the interviews can be subjective and a lot of it is down to chance.
 A levels would be convenient for repeat students because a lot of the exams could be sat in November instead waiting until the following June.
 Moreover an A level could allow you to work ahead on 1st year university content relative to the broader leaving cert syllabus.
 It just so happened that I was too busy on something everyday in the years since the leaving cert to reconsider a repeat attempt.
 At least I acquired some analytical skills studying each subject and so I didn't view it as a waste of time that I didn't get grades for them.
 For example we use the English language every day and so studying it is useful even if there's no external reward for having learned off the school poems!
 I might have to buy my retirement home in France just so I can say I'll have made some use of my French study!
 Or perhaps I could resit my exams when I'm elderly!
+The experiments in physics, chemistry and biology imbued a sense of innovation and risk-taking in me.
 A lot of people get jobs in areas completely unrelated to their area of study and they don't view their time studying as unnecessary.
 I even got high marks for my junior cert history and classical studies without an expectation that the content would be relevant in adult life.
 I freely chose to put in a lot of time studying each subject simply because I found them interesting.
 Even if there isn't much benefit in the short-term the learned information might occasionally be relevant over the long-term.
+An unconventional way to interpret poetry is to realise that you'd never be as articulate as the poet in order to prevent megalomania.
+Studying simultaneous equations in maths helped me multitask different forms of thinking in other areas.
+Mathematics is almost like a kamikaze subject that forces you to be self-deprecating in any other subject you're not good in.
 I need to be optimistic that my study will prove useful into the distant future.
 Elderly people often challenge themselves with puzzles to maintain their focus and so study of any kind will always help your memory and longevity.
 In the future I could do courses that are related to my leaving cert if I didn't want to do it directly.
 For example a distance geography course would capture some of my past study in other subjects like science and maths.
 An optimistic way of looking at it is that the ordeal of my final exams helped me be more resilient and resourceful for dealing with future problems.
 Thinking clearly while under pressure is an important skill to work on.
 The experience emphasised to me the need to study for its own sake and to be more self-critical.
 I succeeded in learning the information over the two years for most of the leaving cert and the failed exams shouldn't detract from that.
 There may have been a few bits in the syllabus that I don't really need to use again like the chemical formulas.
 Nonetheless any study no matter the subject will improve your general study skills even if we take that for granted.
 Creativity can come from even the most mundane associations in our past learning.
 For example chemistry often involves the process of breaking a problem down into more manageable pieces and this reductionistic thinking can help other personal problems.
 I could go meta where the very fact I felt no resistance to long hours of study meant that my far-sighted brain approved of the analytical skills acquired even if it's not always apparent to my unconscious mind.
 I could even embrace absurdity by saying the failed exams gave me more resilience to withstand pain during later bouts of mental illnesses.
 I missed out on a reward for my study but it was only a small loss in hindsight.
 It helped me to be more self-reliant and concentrate on my own self-study afterwards to compensate for a lack of qualifications.
 The failure motivated me to keep working hard for many years to come.
 I tried to be more efficient in my informal study by focusing on topics most relevant to my interests and career.
 The failed exams reminded me not to choose a subject simply to get a pass.
 In other words if you knew in advance that there'd be no final test, would you still find it worthwhile to read all of it?
 At the end of the day a list of exam grades are mere letters on a piece of paper.
 I also learned to appreciate the need to unwind more often in order to regain energy and mental focus.
 We don't sit state exams at the end of primary school and that doesn't mean we wasted 8 years!

 A small mistake was that I studied each textbook too intensely without concern for the overall themes.
 For example during junior cert history I went overboard learning each chapter.
 The problem is that over time you're forced to relate the information back to previous learned material which could overload your brain.
 I became disillusioned by my homework routine at both my prior schools where I almost had to study every school evening for hours until 9 or 10 pm.
 Sometimes it was circular where I was sleep-deprived during school hours and overcompensating with intense homework.
 My disorganised study routine sometimes made some of my teachers quite annoyed during my final year.
 The odd time I forgot my notes or books for class.
 I was temporarily suspended from my Irish class for forgetting notes and I was excluded from a few physics classes for being late.
 The teachers were all highly-skilled and friendly but I began to find self-study more relaxing.
 One challenge with creating your own syllabus is that you can't rest on your laurels and you must work out its usefulness yourself.